alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Alabama child support refers to the court-ordered financial responsibilities non-custodial parent is expected to pay for their child’s upkeep.
-Child support payments are expected to start after the court has determined the amount following a divorce settlement.
-Although both parents must pay, the non-custodial parent bears the burden more because it is assumed that the custodian parent spends on the child directly.
+Alabama child support refers to the court-ordered financial responsibilities that a non-custodial parent is expected to pay for their child’s upkeep.
+Child support payments are generally expected to start after the court has determined the amount following a divorce settlement.
+Although both parents are typically required to pay, the non-custodial parent bears the burden more because it is assumed that the custodial parent spends on the child directly.
 Alabama child support is based on Rule 32 of the Alabama Judicial Administration, which relies on the income shares model.
 The Court may order either parent to give Child Support.
-The rules are believed to be right until one person may prove that the number is unfair or unacceptable.
-In Alabama, child support continues until the child attains 19.
+The rules are believed to be right until one person proves the number is unfair or unacceptable.
+In Alabama, child support generally continues until the child attains 19.

 • The name of the person involved in the record, unless said person is a juvenile